 No short-shorts or extremely short skirts; tank tops or muscle shirts; shirts open down the side; tube tops; string tops or halter tops; mesh tops without lining; sagging pants or shorts; shirts that allow midriff to be shown.
+Shirts must be closed in the back.
 Bicycle pants may be worn to school under approved length shorts.